Hiawatha-Engineering/DeepBlue/JOURNAL.md

 resizing the PCB I also move up the bottom so it fits snug in the case.

 **Total time spent: 30m**

+# August 26th: Ground Plane

+Bear added a groundplane to the back of the PCB while adjusting some of the routes.
+He also adjusted the positioning of the RGB Display port to make sure everything would be aligned when produced.

+**Total time spent: 1h**